noteandmark/quotegen/README.md

 - generating a quote from a randomly selected book
 - ability to edit a quote, accept, reject
 - publication to the telegram group can be done immediately or delayed
+- search for images for text using Google Custom Search engine API